Milwaukee Public Theatre

-The Milwaukee Public Theatre was theatre based in Milwaukee, Wisconsin.
+The Milwaukee Public Theatre was a theater company based in Milwaukee, Wisconsin active from 1974 to 2019.

 History

-It was founded in 1974 as Friends Mime Theatre by Barbara Leigh and Michael John Moynihan and has since created over 400 productions.
-The Public Theatre performs at over 400 events a year attended by 100,000 to 150,000 people.
+It was founded in 1974 as Friends Mime Theatre by Barbara Leigh and Michael John Moynihan, the theater created over 400 productions.
+The Public Theatre performed at over 400 events a year attended by 100,000 to 150,000 people.

 In 2019, it became defunct after performing a potluck circus, "Passing the Torch".